-An employment allowance of £5,000 per year (2023/24: £5,000) is available to employers to offset against their employer Class 1 NICs.
-The allowance is only available to employers with an employer NICs bill below £100,000 in the previous tax year.
+An employment allowance of £10,500 per year (2024/25: £5,000) is available to eligible employers to offset against their employer Class 1 NICs.
+A restriction to employers with an employer's NICs bill below £100,000 in the previous tax year will be removed with effect from 2025/26.
 Employers are not required to pay employer Class 1 NICs in respect of the wages they pay to employees under the age of 21 up to £967 per week.

 For apprentices under the age of 25, the apprentice upper secondary threshold is also £967 per week.
-This means that employers will not be required to pay employer Class 1 NICs in respect of the wages they pay to apprentice employees under the age of 25 up to £967 per week.
+This means that employers will not be required to pay employer Class 1 NICs in respect of the wages they pay to eligible apprentice employees under the age of 25 up to £967 per week.

-A NICs relief is available for employers who hire armed forces veterans in tax years 2021/22, 2022/23, 2023/24 and 2024/25.
+A NICs relief is available for employers who hire armed forces veterans until 6 April 2026.
 This relief applies in respect of employer Class 1 NICs on the earnings paid to qualifying armed forces veterans.
-The relief is only available for 12 consecutive months from the veteran's first day of civilian employment, and applies a 0% Secondary Class 1 NICs rate on earnings up to the upper secondary threshold (£967 per week).
+The relief is only available for 12 consecutive months from the veteran's first day of civilian employment, and applies a 0% Secondary Class 1 NICs rate on earnings up to the veteran upper secondary threshold (£967 per week).

-There is also a NICs relief for employers who hire employees that are reasonably expected to spend 60% or more of their employed time in a single designated Freeport tax site in which the employer has business premises.
+There is also a NICs relief for employers who hire employees that are reasonably expected to spend 60% or more of their working time in a single designated Freeport or Investment Zone tax site in which the employer has business premises.
 This relief applies a 0% Secondary Class 1 NICs rate on up to £25,000 of the annual earnings paid to each qualifying employee.
 The relief is available for a period of three years per new employee.